AlexisCro/Converter/README.md

 Go in the directory where you want to add the repository.

-On Github, copy the link in HTTPS or SSH (if you to use SSH, you have to add a SSH key : [Git protocol](https://docs.github.com/fr/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+On Github, copy the link in HTTPS or SSH (if you use SSH, you have to add a SSH key : [Git protocol](https://docs.github.com/fr/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 Then in your terminal enter